ryanpetrello/python-zombie/doc/source/index.rst

-.. pythonzombie documentation master file, created by sphinx-quickstart on Sun Jun  3 14:04:52 2012.
+.. zombie documentation master file, created by sphinx-quickstart on Sun Jun  3 14:04:52 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pythonzombie's documentation!
+Welcome to zombie's documentation!
 ========================================

 .. toctree::